 Here I should note that we are talking about the era that preceded the introduction of Zen Buddhism and the advent of the ‘dry landscape garden’.
 They say the brook was used for a Kyokusui-no-En (曲水の宴), a tanka-writing party beside a brook.
 In this game the participants had to make up tanka poems before the cup of sake floating along the water reached them.

-Enter into the House
+Entering the House

 Since the Nishimura House is basically a private property, it is different in some ways from typical Japanese tourist spots. if you get there, the first thing you have to do is to push an intercom button at the gate to inform the residents of your arrival.
 Entering into the entrance hall, you will hear a man’s voice say “Douzo.”